bitnbytesio/node-input-validator/README.md

   dob: 'Date of Birth'
 });
 ```

-If your are editing other languages, set lang parameter:
+If your are editing other languages, set lang parameter.

 ```javascript
 const niv = require('node-input-validator');